 Temporary protection beneficiaries are not obliged to stay in accommodation centres.
 They can freely take any housing opportunities on the regular housing market.
 As beneficiaries of temporary protection are eligible for regular social benefits under the Social Code, they are eligible for the same housing allowances as German nationals (see Social welfare).

 Nevertheless, in practice beneficiaries of temporary protection have access to reception facilities.
 Access to reception centres and emergency centres is awarded from the moment of arrival until the temporary protection beneficiaries find regular accommodation.
 According to a study, published in October 2022, 74% percent of the 11,225 interviewees lived in private accommodation, 17% in hotels and 9% in reception centres.
+According to a more recent study published in 2024, about 79% of Ukrainian refugees are now living in private accommodation, up from 74% in 2022.
+He number of those in reception centres has decreased to approximately 11%, while a smaller proportion (10%) now resides in hotels, a slight decrease from 17% in the previous study which reflects changes in accommodation availability and the evolving housing situation.
+Another study, published in March 2025, finds a percentage of 83% out of the 3,403 interviewees living in private accommodation in the second half of 2023.
+No lived in reception centres.
 Since accommodation is organised mainly by the Federal States and municipalities, no conclusive data exist on the reception capacities which are reserved for beneficiaries of temporary protection.
-Upon request by the "Migration Media Service" (Mediendienst Integration), Bavaria responded that they accommodated